ComputeCanada/magic_castle/docs/README.md

 our module we would like to be shown on the screen once the resources have been instantiated.

 This file will be our main canvas to design our new clusters.
-As long as the module block parameters suffice to our need, we will be able to limit our configuration to this sole file.
+As long as the module block parameters meet our needs, we will be able to limit our configuration to this sole file.
 Further customization will be addressed during the second part of the workshop.

 ### 3.2 Terraform